-MDX and DAX query analysis, a capability available in SentryOne BI Sentry, provides in-depth details about SQL Server Analysis Services (SSAS) queries so you can analyze the impact of MDX query performance in Multidimensional mode and DAX query performance in Tabular mode.
+MDX and DAX query analysis, a capability available in SentryOne SQL Sentry, provides in-depth details about SQL Server Analysis Services (SSAS) queries so you can analyze the impact of MDX query performance in Multidimensional mode and DAX query performance in Tabular mode.

 Are you becoming more dependent on the power of SSAS to provide critical business intelligence for your company—but frustrated when SSAS performance is slow?